tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 ## **Questions with data:**

-- does immigration or population have a greater impact on housing prices provincially, in Canada?-2x linear regression
+- does immigration or population have a greater impact on housing prices provincially, in Canada?

-- Which province is the best province to purchase a house in for investment/personal purposes?-tableau
+- Which province is the best province to purchase a house in for investment/personal purposes?

-- How does household income determine housing selection and location?-linear reg/TBD
+- How does household income determine housing selection and location?

-- How does immigration effect the residential property price index across Canada?TBD
+- How does immigration effect the residential property price index across Canada?

 ## **Additional Questions:**